 For cats with sensitive skin, indoor cats with limited exposure to the natural world, or those whose homes are kept so immaculate that they don’t even wear flea collars, the saliva from a single flea bite is sufficient to provoke an allergic reaction.
 This condition, called flea bite hypersensitivity, is an increasingly common, if not the leading, cause of skin allergies among cats and dogs.
 It is also the first step toward the formation of millet-shaped scabs on cats — usually on cats’ backs, necks and tails.

 Diagnosing miliary dermatitis is fairly easy for a practiced veterinarian.
-The placement of the rash, lesions or scabs on your cat — depending on how far advanced the problem is— gives a vet a clearer idea of the true source of the allergic reaction and a good start to a reliable method of treatment.
+The placement of the rash, lesions or scabs on cats — depending on how far advanced the problem is— gives a vet a clearer idea of the true source of the allergic reaction and a good start to a reliable method of treatment.
 Determining the precise source of your cat’s skin allergy is key.

 For cats who already have sores from excessive grooming where flea bites are at fault, knowing that they have a flea allergy is no condemnation of you as a cat owner or your home cleanliness.
 Cortisone injections can help alleviate persistent itching, and, if necessary, antibiotics prescribed to treat existing wounds.